Genia888/FitnessHub/Documentation/(Stage 3) Technical Documentation.md

 ## Client

-# Must Have
+### Must Have

-As a client, I want to create my account so I can follow trainings
+- As a client, I want to create my account so I can follow trainings

-As a client, I want to book a coaching session so I can get personalized guidance
+- As a client, I want to book a coaching session so I can get personalized guidance

-As a client, I want to connect to my account so I can choose a coach
+- As a client, I want to connect to my account so I can choose a coach

-# Should Have
+### Should Have
-As a client, I want to track my stats so I can measure my progress.
+- As a client, I want to track my stats so I can measure my progress.

-As a client, I want to receive notifications before a training, so I don’t forget
+- As a client, I want to receive notifications before a training, so I don’t forget

-# Could Have
+### Could Have
-As a client, I want to access exercise videos so that I can do the right movements
+- As a client, I want to access exercise videos so that I can do the right movements

-# Won’t Have
+### Won’t Have
-As a client, I want to sync my data with my Apple Watch so that I can integrate my workouts
+- As a client, I want to sync my data with my Apple Watch so that I can integrate my workouts

 ## Coach

-# Must Have
+### Must Have

-As a coach, I want to create an account so I can post my profile on the platform
+- As a coach, I want to create an account so I can post my profile on the platform

-As a coach, I want to log in so I can update my profile.
+- As a coach, I want to log in so I can update my profile

-As a coach, I want to log in so I can check the profile of my clients and give personalized guidance.
+- As a coach, I want to log in so I can check the profile of my clients and give personalized guidance

-As a coach, I want to manage my availability so my clients can book a slot.
+- As a coach, I want to manage my availability so my clients can book a slot

-# Should Have
+### Should Have

-As a coach, I want to see my reviews so I can improve myself.
+- As a coach, I want to see my reviews so I can improve myself.

-# Could Have
+### Could Have
-As a coach, I want to share pre-established nutrition plans so I can save time.
+- As a coach, I want to share pre-established nutrition plans so I can save time

-# Won’t Have
+### Won’t Have
-As a coach, I want to receive notifications on my smartwatch so I don’t miss messages
+- As a coach, I want to receive notifications on my smartwatch so I don’t miss messages

 ## Admin

-# Must Have
+### Must Have
-As an admin, I want to manage user accounts so I can help coaches and clients with their login problems.
+- As an admin, I want to manage user accounts so I can help coaches and clients with their login problems

-As an admin, I want to see how many people register on the platform so I can manage the flow.
+- As an admin, I want to see how many people register on the platform so I can manage the flow

-# Should Have
+### Should Have
-As an admin, I want to generate reports so I can track platform growth.
+- As an admin, I want to generate reports so I can track platform growth

-# Could Have
+### Could Have
-As an admin, I want to configure/add discount codes so I can attract more users.
+- As an admin, I want to configure/add discount codes so I can attract more users

 ### First wireframes